Aqueous Part Washers

 The cabinet is made in a manner that enables it to withstand water pressure, enabling them not to be harmed by constant exposure to water or solvents.

 The water level works in hand with the cleaner storage tank.
 The heater can be damaged by being exposed if the water level gets too low.
-An automatic low water shutoff valve works by automatically turning the parts washer off.
-This process can prevent the parts washer from restarting until the storage tank reflects the appropriate level of function.
+An automatic low or high water probe shuts off the parts washer when critical levels are reached.
+The process prevents the parts washer from restarting until the storage tank reflects the appropriate level.

 The type of cleaning agent can determine the function of various parts washers.
 These can be found as either aqueous or solvent.
 Aqueous cleaners are water-based cleaners that unite water and detergent using mechanical and heat energy.
 Solvent cleaners refer to some form of petroleum compound, which can be mixed with water-based cleaners.